-For the NOVICE, sport or action photography does not require specially sophisticated gear.
+For the NOVICE, sport or action photography does not really require special sophisticated gear.
 A good point and shoot digital camera will certainly give you some good results, but for versatility and a better range of options, the DSLR has got to be out on its own.
-In fact, I will continue this tutorial based on the SLR camera, but a great deal of it will still refer to the point and shoot and I am sure that by reading this, those people will see where their limitations lie.
+In fact, I will continue this tutorial based on the SLR camera, but a great deal of it will still refer to the 'point and shoot' and I am sure that the owners of those sorts of cameras will see where their limitations lie.

-I say the SLR is preferable because of the option for manual operation, to change lenses and fit various filters whenever the need arises.
-The point and shoot is fairly useless too when your boy has possession of the ball but he’s right over on the other side of the field.
+I say the DSLR is preferable because of the option for manual operation, to change lenses and fit various filters whenever the need arises.
+'Point and shoot' cameras can also be quite limited when your boy has possession of the ball but he’s away over on the other side of the field.
 So you are also restricted where distance is concerned.

-I suppose distance can be a bother with the SLR too, unless you are prepared to spend big money on a long telephoto lens.
+I suppose distance can also be a bother with the DSLR unless you are prepared to spend big money on a long telephoto lens.
 And that can run into many thousands of dollars.

 So, I would advise that if you are just interested in having a go at it at this stage, then you should read up as much as you can on the subject, get in some good practice and take it from there.

-It would be favourable too, with your SLR to have a good knowledge on the manual workings of your camera and plan to use them with this type of photography.
+It would be favourable too, with your DSLR to have a good knowledge of the manual workings of your camera and plan to use them with this type of photography.
 This includes shutter speeds, aperture settings, ISO ratings and focus control (reference link below).

-For the action enthusiast it is recommended to switch to aperture priority, which will allow for faster shutter speeds with large apertures of f2.8 or f4 (if your lens will allow).
+For the action enthusiast, it is recommended to switch to aperture priority, which will allow for faster shutter speeds with large apertures of f2.8 or f4 (if your lens permits).
 This will give your subjects sharpness and clarity, but plenty of isolation, with a blurred background.